John Prentice (footballer, born 1926): Later Club career

 Prentice returned to club management with his old club Falkirk in October 1966.
 He later managed Dundee, his only experience of managing in European competition but left in 1972 to return to Falkirk where he remained until 1975.

+Personal life

+Prentice had two sons who were active in Scottish football.
+Alan played for Meadowbank Thistle and Hamilton Academical.
+Doug refereed at the highest level in Scotland and in Australia.

 Retirement

 Prentice emigrated to Australia in the 1970s.
 He died in February 2006 of a brain tumour, aged 79.